TEMPT – The Empress Memory Team

 A few years after she had the last photos taken, she refused to have herself portrayed.
-The portrait left ((by Georg Raab, 1879) is an exception: in this, she is 41-42 years old.
+Portrait left ((by Georg Raab).
 Besides, she had started refusing to attend as many public appearances as it was possible since the beginning of the 1860s – of course, then she still had a lot of official duties that she could not avoid.
 Furthermore, after the death of her only son, Crown Prince Rudolf, she rarely appeared in public, if so, she hid her face behind a fan or/and a veil which is why her old face was unknown not only for us but also for most of her contemporaries, which also added much to her myth.
 She carried her white umbrella everywhere, which she used to hide from the passers-by and those who wanted to take a photo of her.
 Some images were captured though, in which, however, Elisabeth’s face is covered (by a fan or umbrella) or only visible from the distance.
 She became an inaccessible, mysterious “Fairy Queen”, as she called herself in several of her poems, Titania after the protagonist of Shakespeare’s Midsummer Night’s Dream.

 But what was the Empress actually like?
 We make an attempt to show the immensely interesting and complex personality of the real Elisabeth.